AndrewAKG/manager/README.md

 - password : password

 # Features
-- manager can login or signup using the form
+- Manager can login or signup using the form.
-- manager can hire employees
+- Manager can hire employees.
-- manager can edit employees' info
+- Manager can edit employees' info.
-- manager can text his employees with a phone text message
+- Manager can text his employees with a phone text message.
-- manager can fire his employees
+- Manager can fire his employees.